eclipse-vertx/vert.x/core_manual_java.md

     container.undeployVerticle(deploymentID);

 You can also provide a handler to the undeploy method if you want to be informed when undeployment is complete.

+# Scaling your application

+A verticle instance is almost always single threaded (the only exception is multi-threaded worker verticles which are an advanced feature not intended for normal development), this means a single instance can at most utilise one core of your server.

+In order to scale across cores you need to deploy more verticle instances.
+The exact numbers depend on your application - how many verticles there are and of what type.

+You can deploy more verticle instances programmatically or on the command line when deploying your module using the `-instances` command line option.

 # The Event Bus